|

 Lo an behold, they DO!
 So, I fire up notepad, type out my name in Korean, run the handy conversion subprogram built in to the language pack.
 Copy and paste, and viola!
 I have my graphic!
 Except for this mysterious symbol that I don't know what is.
 I think it's a seal symbol, which doesn't correspond to any Korean character.

-Anyway, look out for my new golf shirt, coming to an
+Anyway, look out for my new golf shirt, coming to an online store near you soon.

 ::